iPaulPro/PolymarketAttestActionModule/README.md

 ]
 ```

 Clients can use this to determine the market to display as part of the publication.
-To create an order, the process calldata ABI expects an instance of an `Order`:
+The Binary Outcome Token IDs are provided for convenience.
+To validate and register an order, the process calldata ABI expects an instance of an `Order`:

 ```json
 [